If you’ve been wondering about MSG and its effects on health, read on for some interesting facts

 MSG doesn’t have a specific flavour of its own.
 Instead, MSG is used as an ingredient to enhance the natural flavours of foods such as meat, poultry, soups, stews, casseroles, gravies, seafood, snacks and vegetable dishes.

-Glutamate itself if also found naturally in foods such as corn, green peas, mushrooms and tomatoes.
+Glutamate itself is also found naturally in foods such as corn, green peas, mushrooms and tomatoes

 Is MSG the same as salt?